revblaze/AppleMusicUltra/README.md

 Drag & drop to `/Applications` if you want to keep it after trying. 🤗

 <sup>Updating from an older version?
 Drag and drop to `/Applications` and click `Replace`.</sup>

-**Next Release:** My MacBook was recently wiped clean by an authorized reseller.
-Due to this, and the accidental maxing-out of my Developer ID Application certificates, I am unable to release new builds at this time.
-Public Beta 2 is ready and available in the new codebase.
-I will sign and add `Ultra-b2.app` as a release once Apple has resolved this issue.

-<sup>Email to Apple Developer Support sent: August 28, 2020.</sup>

-**Update** (November 11, 2020)

-Still no word from Apple.
-Big Sur update coming soon!
-More details to follow once I'm done grinding these tests and assignments for school.

 # Customization
 Personalize your music experience with the **Customizer**.
 User-selectable images, videos, web content and more.